z3ntu/RazerGenie/README.md

 * Has a nice (the official) icon
 * Can set the brightness of all devices
 * Can set some (you could say "most") effects
-* Display correct "thumbnails" for devices (coming)
+* Display correct "thumbnails" for devices
-* Converted to normal Qt app instead of a KCM
+* Can set the DPI of mice

 **Otherwise ~~completely~~ *mostly* unusable**

 ## TODO

-* Actually set the colors
 * Implement keyboard gui (individual lighting etc)
+* Make images in the device list bigger (probably is pretty complicated with the KPageWidget I am using)
 * **Much** more